AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/unauthenticated-email-not-accepted-domains-dmarc-policy.md

 ## Solution

-DMARC is configured in your company's email system and is not part of `Adobe Workfront`.
+DMARC is configured in your company's email system and is not part of Adobe Workfront.
 If you receive&nbsp;this email, you need to contact your email administrator.

 Your email administrator should configure your email system to allow/trust email from noreply@workfront.com or preferably all email from workfront.com.